nigelwhite/couns/src/pages/about.md

 ## Linting

 For Sass, [stylelint](https://stylelint.io/) is included.
-If you want to keep it, you may want to do a find/replace for `tdbc` to the prefix of your choice.
+If you want to keep it, you may want to do a find/replace for `my` to the prefix of your choice.
 If not, you'll want to remove the related files at the project root as well as the related items in the `package.json`.

 A `prettier` config is included, with the only update being `printWidth: 100`.